 B-3.2 Preparation of Panels

 Apply the paint on each side of the panel uniformly by brushing to give a dry film mass commensurate with the mass per 10 litre as specified in Table 1 of IS 101 (Part 3/Sec 4).
-Allow the panels to air-dry under laboratory conditions, free from draught and dust, for 24 h and store at a temperature of 60° to 65 °C for 1 h.
+Allow the panels to air-dry under laboratory conditions, free from draught and dust, for 24 h and store at a temperature of 60 °C to 65 °C for 1 h.
 Cool the panels to room temperature.

 B-4 TEST CONDITIONS